yihuai-gao/robot-message-queue/README.md

 ## Installation

 The prebuilt wheels for Linux x86_64 are available on [pypi](https://pypi.org/project/robotmq/).

 ```bash
 pip install robotmq
 ```

-Currently the package only works under Python 3.8-3.11.
+Currently the package works under Python 3.7-3.11 and 3.13.
 For other platforms or python versions, you can manually build the package in a conda environment.
-Note that Python 3.12 is not supported due to some unknown issues (core dump without any error message).
+Python 3.12 is not supported due to some unknown issues (core dump without any error messages).

 ```bash
 # It is recommended to install all C++ dependencies into your conda environment